ndum/php7-laravel/README.md

 # php7-laravel

-**This is an unofficial repository for a Laravel 5 optimized PHP7-FPM Docker container**
+**This is an unofficial repository for a Laravel 5 optimized php7 Docker Container**

 *(it's based on Laravel Settler - see https://github.com/laravel/settler/blob/master/scripts/provision.sh)*